Optimal alignment of Lorentz orientation and generalization to matrix Lie groups: Proposed solutions to the Lorentz alignment problem

-and force $l_0$ to be of the form given in Eq (\ref{eq:lorentzalg}).
+In essence, this objective function forces $l_0$ to be of the form given in Eq (\ref{eq:lorentzalg}).
 Specifically, (1) we set the diagonal of $l_0$ to be $0$, (2) symmetrize the first row and first column, and (3) antisymmetrize the bottom right $3\times3$ block:

-Finally, we take $\Lambda=\exp l$ using Eqs (\ref{eq:matrixexpLorentz})-(\ref{eq:haberf4}) as the optimal Lorentz transformation.
-The objective function which this procedure minimizes is: